shuhaowu/shuhaowu.github.com/src/blog/2022/03-linux-rt-appdev-part3.rst

 ``std::vector.push_back``).
 The worst-case execution times also tend to be under-documented (if at all).
 If the RT system cannot tolerate any deadline misses, specialized libraries and algorithms are usually needed.
-However, most RT applications do not such hard guarantees.
+However, most RT applications do not need such hard guarantees.
 In these situations, "normal" libraries such as the C++ standard library can be safely used if the worst-case execution time can be acceptably determined.
 There is a `talk in 2021 by Timur Doumler <https://www.youtube.com/watch?v=Tof5pRedskI>`__ that presents ways to